Irish phonology: Fortis and lenis sonorants

+Note: l̠ʲ and n̠ʲ are alveolo-palatal consonants.

 As for fortis and lenis m, in time the lenis version (nasalized semivowel or labial fricative) came to be pronounced as a regular semivowel or fricative along with nasalization of the preceding vowel.
 The later loss of //w// between vowels has resulted in phonemically nasalized vowels in some modern dialects (see below), but these are not robustly maintained in any dialect; the strong tendency is to eliminate the nasalization entirely.
 The original nasalized semivowel is still reflected as mh in the spelling, however.